wangvei/pydefect/docs_rst/tutorial.md

 Once the calculation directories are parsed, `defect_energies.json` is automatically generated.
 If one wants to regenerate the results, one needs to remove it.

-When changing the condition for chemical potential, namely the position of vertex in the chemical potential diagram, please use the `--chem_pot_label` option.
+When changing the condition for chemical potential, namely the position of the vertex in the chemical potential diagram, please use the `--chem_pot_label` option.

 There are many options for this sub-command.